Free Delivery on all orders over £99*

 Placement and Energy Efficiency

 Lighting design is not only about style, it is about smart placement and energy-conscious choices.
-Even the best fixtures can fail if they are installed poorly.
-For example, pendants should hang 30 to 36 inches above a kitchen island, while wall sconces should be mounted around 60 inches from the floor.
+Even the best kitchen lights can fail if they are installed poorly.
+For example, pendants should hang 30 to 36 inches above a kitchen island following the recommended pendant height over island rule while wall sconces should be mounted around 60 inches from the floor.
 Proper spacing ensures even illumination without glare.

 Energy efficiency is equally important.
 Modern LED kitchen lights consume far less energy than traditional bulbs and can last for decades.
 Many fixtures now include smart integrations, allowing homeowners to adjust brightness, set schedules, and even change color temperatures via phone or voice control.
-These upgrades ensure long-term cost savings while providing unmatched flexibility.
+These smart kitchen lighting systems deliver long-term savings while improving flexibility for different tasks and moods.

 Elegant kitchen with dark cabinetry, marble table, and a modern crystal flush-mount ceiling light.